benjaminwong119/Intel-oneAPI-/README.md

 # Intel oneAPI

 ## Introduction
 The goal of this project is to run a python file, using Intel oneAPI.
-We designed a python script to analyze past taxi data from a kaggle dataset: https://www.kaggle.com/datasets/anandaramg/taxi-trip-data-nyc.
+I designed a python script to analyze past taxi data from a kaggle dataset: https://www.kaggle.com/datasets/anandaramg/taxi-trip-data-nyc.

 ## Intel® oneAPI via Devcloud
 To connect to the devcloud, documentation can be found here: https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-linux-macos/.

-Using Intel OneAPI is a manual process but we have automated it as much as possible.
+Using Intel OneAPI is a manual process but the process is automated as much as possible.
 The steps are:

 > ssh devcloud